 - Work-related motor vehicle accidents

-Who Could be Liable for Your Construction Site Accident?
+Who Could Be Liable for Your Workplace Accident?

-An accident at a construction site can lead to a very complicated lawsuit that takes many months to come to a successful conclusion.
-If you are still deciding if you should file a lawsuit stemming from your construction site injury, take into consideration that there are many parties that are likely responsible for your injury such as the following:
+An accident at any work site can lead to a complicated lawsuit that may take many months to come to a successful conclusion — and for you to get your settlement money.
+If you’re still deciding if you should file a lawsuit stemming from your workplace injury, take into consideration that there could be other parties who are responsible for your injury, such as:

-- Subcontractors: Your injury on the construction site could have stemmed from interaction with a subcontractor, and if so, then they too could be involved with your lawsuit.
+- Contractors and Third-Parties: Your injury at work could have stemmed from interactions with a subcontractor or another third-party worker, and if so, they could also be liable.

-In addition to the above mentioned parties, there can be even more companies and individuals who could be held accountable for your accident.
-Each party is generally insured, and your lawsuit could reach a larger settlement as a result.
-Of course, with many insurance companies involved it can add to the time it takes to reach a settlement.
+In addition to the parties mentioned above, there can be even more companies and individuals who could be accountable for your accident.
+However, in many cases, insurers cover workers or their employers operating in any workplace, and your workplace injury lawsuit could reach a larger settlement as a result.
+Of course, adding an insurance company to a lawsuit may increase the time it takes to reach a settlement.

-What Types of Injuries Could You Suffer on a Construction Site
+What Types of Injuries Could You Suffer at Work?

 Some of the common types of injuries that workers may experience include: